allenchou/CMU-15618-Final-Project/docs/index.md

 [poster PDF](./poster.pdf)

-After discussing with Prof. Todd Mowry, we decided to focus on the parallelism of our sorting algorithm.
+After discussing with Prof. Todd Mowry, we decided to focus on the parallelism of our sorting algorithm instead of implementing Borůvka's algorithm.
 For more detail, please check our final report.

 # Checkpoint